freiheit-com/kuberpult/README.md

 Every app has a current version on every env (including `nil` for no version).
 If a deployment starts while the app/env is locked, instead of changing the current version, the `queued_version` will be set.
-When the lock is deleted, the queued version will be deployed.
+When the lock is deleted and a new version is deployed after deleting the lock, the queued version will be deployed.

 There is currently no visualization for the queue in the ui, so it can only be seen in the manifest repo as "queued_version" symlink next to "version".